I'm closing in on the half-century mark and I'm still seeking my true purpose. How about you?

 Evaluating your life can also help you articulate your dreams.
 Sometimes dreams are so big and seem so unfathomable that they can be difficult to verbalize.
 But articulating your dreams can help you understand and refine them.
 Is my dream about being a tambourine girl for Jim Cuddy actually about running away from my current life?
 Or, is it about being brave enough to get up on stage?
-Or, is it about traveling to more Jim Cuddy shows?
+Or, is it just about enjoying life by going to more concerts?
 Once we articulate and finesse our dreams, we can start working on goals to achieve them.
 And who wouldn’t want to live out their wildest dreams?

 Sasha Graffagna at SuperheroYou explains that when you evaluate your life you can then transform yourself “physically, mentally, and spiritually … using your newfound knowledge to make the world a better place.”
 Sounds pretty amazing, doesn’t it?

 There are a ton of possible questions to ask during this exercise.
 But one has the power to unlock all kinds of insights and to give voice to your dreams.